// AI Agent Tools

 Live Web Access

 An agent that can't read the web is guessing.
-DataBlue ships a native MCP server plus a clean REST API, so Claude, Cursor, and your own agents can search the web and scrape any page into LLM-ready data — as a tool call, with no glue code or proxy plumbing.
+DataBlue ships a native MCP server plus a clean REST API, so Claude, Cursor, and your own agents can search, scrape, map, and crawl the web as tool calls, with no glue code or proxy plumbing.

 // Why DataBlue